Key takeaways

 Finally, healthcare organizations must adhere to stringent HIPAA regulations governing Protected Health Information (PHI), emphasizing patients’ federal rights over their health data.

-The security of patient information requires two approaches, encompassing both cybersecurity and physical security.
-While most think data is stolen through cyberattacks, there are actually many instances where the lack of physical security or a vulnerability is to blame.
+The security of patient information requires two approaches: cybersecurity and physical security.
+While most think data is stolen through cyberattacks, there are many instances where the lack of physical security or vulnerability is to blame.
 For example, a physical credential could be stolen or copied to gain access to sensitive patient data.

 In any case, your hospital’s access control system should leverage mobile access control technology.
 This innovative approach minimizes the reliance on traditional physical credentials like key cards or badges, which can be susceptible to theft or duplication.
-By adopting a mobile access control system, you’ll enhance your facility’s security and reduce the potential for breaches.
+Adopting a mobile access control system enhances your facility’s security and reduces the potential for breaches.
 As a result, you also fortify patients’ overall data protection.

 Unique challenges of hospital security